pchunduri6/stargazers-reloaded/README.md

 FROM sqlite_data.{repo_name}_StargazerInsights;
 ```

+## Cost Optimizations

+To generate the most accurate results, we could use GPT-4 to generate the entire structured data.
+However, GPT-4 calls are 40 times more expensive per row than GPT-3.5 calls.
+The Model Cascade approach allows us to generate high-quality insights at a fraction of the cost.
+Additionally, we batch input rows to GPT-4 to further reduce the cost of the query.
+Using these optimizations, we found that our pipeline results in 11x lower cost than a standalone GPT-4 model.
 The batching optimization is implemented in [chatgpt_batch.py](functions/chatgpt_batch.py).

 ## Results

-The app generates a CSV file with the insights about your stargazers.
-Here is a sample analysis of the distribution stargazers' topic of interests for the [GPT4All](https://github.com/nomic-ai/gpt4all) repo:
+The app generates a CSV file with insights about your stargazers.
+Here is a sample analysis of the distribution stargazers' topics of interest for the [GPT4All](https://github.com/nomic-ai/gpt4all) community:

 ![GPT4All Stargazers](images/gpt4all_interests.png)